What is ringworm?

 - patches with edges that are defined and raised

-If you’re experiencing dermatophytosis in your nails, they may become thicker, discolored, or begin to crack.
-If the scalp is affected, bald patches may develop.
+If you’re experiencing dermatophytosis in your nails, they may become thicker or discolored, or they may begin to crack.
+If the scalp is affected, the hair around it may break or fall off, and bald patches may develop.

 Your doctor will diagnose ringworm by examining your skin and possibly using a black light to view your skin in the affected area.
 The fungus will fluoresce (glow) under black light.
 If you’re infected, the areas of the skin where fungus is located will glow.